antonkronaj/jobdash/README.md

 3. Upload your resume PDF (top panel).
 4. Click **Refresh now** — fetches from all five sources and scores every job against your resume.
 5. Scores are 0–100%.
 Sort is by score DESC.
 Use the min-score slider to filter noise.
-6. Filters: source chips (click to toggle), US-only, Posted within 24h / 7d / 30d, Saved-only, Show hidden.
+6. Filters: source chips (click to toggle), US-only, Posted within 24h / 7d / 30d, Saved-only, Show hidden, Applied-only.
 7. Click a job to expand the description.
-Save (★) or hide (✕) jobs.
-Hidden jobs are excluded unless "Show hidden" is toggled.
+Save (★), hide (✕), or mark as applied (check icon).
+Edit job details or add personal notes.
 8. While the app is open, the cron triggers a refresh at 6am local.
 (Closed apps don't fetch — there's no background daemon.)
+9. **Manual Add**: Click the "+" button to manually add jobs you found elsewhere to keep all your applications in one place.

 ## How matching works